stefano-chen/NextBid/README.md

 ```
 .
-├───backend
+├───/backend
-│   ├───database
+│   ├───/database
-│   │   └───data    //This folder will be used to store MongoDB`s data persistently.
+│   │   └───/data    //This folder will be used to store MongoDB`s data persistently.
-│   ├───server
+│   ├───/server
 │   │
 │   └───compose.yaml
 │
-├───frontend
+├───/frontend
 │
 ├───.gitignore
 ├───LICENSE